ansariparvej/IBM_Data_Analysis_and_Visualization_Foundations_Specialization_Coursera/README.md

 - Extract and graph financial data with the Pandas data analysis Python library.

-- Use SQL to query census, crime, and school demographic data sets.

 - Wrangle data, graph plots, and create regression models to predict housing prices with data science Python libraries.

 - Create a dynamic Python dashboard to monitor, report, and improve US domestic flight reliability.